 Gebera once installed and configured is an impeccable software.
 You lose some’ of time trying to figure out how you configure, but once you do is great.

-MiniDLNA is an open source software equally modest easily installed on most linux distributions.
+MiniDLNA is an equally modest open source software that can be easily installed on major linux distributions.
 It is the main DLNA server software for Ubuntu.

 Instead of Gerbera, MiniDLNA does not include a content management interface.
 Once installed will be fully configured via the command line and the files to be shared with DLNA client are all those contained in a directory specified in the configuration file.